erajasekar/erajasekar.github.io/_posts/2016-08-01-how-to-make-great-presentations-training.md

 ### 6. Tips to Make it stick

 * Use analogies whenever possible.
 Analogies help to associate new concepts with already familiar things.
 So it makes it easy remember.
 * Use famous quotes from other people.
+Quotes can shrink huge message into a short verse.
 * Convey single message / tagline about the topic.
 * Give some handouts to take with.
 * Use live demo when possible.